ghostcap-gaming/discord-to-invision-forum-role-syncer/README.md

 # discord-to-invision-forum-role-syncer
 Change roles on Invision Community forums based on their role in Discord.
+This is provided as it as it requires modification for it to work with your roles.
+Unlike other solutions this will update the Invision database directly from Discord -> forums.
+Not the otherway around.
+Discord is the master, forums are the slave.
+This is more suitable where forums are less moderated compared to their Discord.